chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 #### Using query

-The command uses the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/), which you can use in [Azure Portal](https://portal.azure.com) for Azure Monitor, as well as Azure Data Explorer.
+The command uses the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/), which you can use in [Azure Portal](https://portal.azure.com) for Azure Monitor as well as Azure Data Explorer.

 Take the latest 2 results within the last 5 minutes with: